LookHere/HumanResourcesScience/Resources/Interviews.md

 ## Asking them what to ask

 Professional journalists have time and experience to craft exciting questions to gather surprising responses (and even still they often fail).
 Our work is often more collaborative with the guest, so feel free to ask them beforehand what type of areas they like to discuss.
 If they tell you what areas they find interesting, it gives you the opportunity to research those areas and come up with good questions around them.

+Pre-work questions differ from the on-air questions.
+You may ask in the prep e-mail, "what would a homerun look like for you in this interview?"; then include the questions for the actual interview.

+Before the interview, when you can speak together live, it is worth setting the standard of how things will operate.

 ## Example